10,000 years ago

 The first evidence of large-scale social organization appears in the construction of Göbekli Tepe, a neolithic stone temple on a hill overlooking the Fertile Crescent.
 Built before grain fields are first planted or animals domesticated, archaeologists speculate that the upright piers of the temple arrayed in a circle reflect celestial geometry, anchoring hunting/gathering peoples under the heavens.
 Symbols and animal totems carved confidently into the limestone have persisted until the present, particularly In India’s Vedic tradition.
 The temple is built using flint tools, long before metals are forged or ceramic pottery fired, anticipating an agricultural society of settled villages, towns and cities.
 Wherever population concentrates, local forests are cut for fuel.
 In winter, fires from multiple hearths close together release sulfurous wood smoke that hangs over settlements as air pollution.

 Rapid warming at the end of the ice age opens northern regions to southern animals and people.
 Before the ice melts, sea level is still low enough to expose the land bridge between Asia and North America, but the weather is warmer.
 The sudden shift in habitat from dry, cold plains to moist, temperate forests, reduces grasslands that large northern mammals depend on, and brings hunters.
 The advance of people everywhere coincides with extinction of large animals: mammals, birds, reptiles, anything edible.
+The same people, when settled, prosper only when they learn to limit hunting and preserve the herd.

 At the timescale of tens of thousands of years, longer climatic cycles come into play.
 Between 9,000 and 6,000 years ago the Sahara desert is sahel, a rolling plain with lakes populated by herds of grazing animals as well as pastoral peoples whose drawings of themselves and the animals they knew are still legible on rock ledges now deep in the desert.
 The rains return on a roughly 20,000 year cycle driven by changes in Earth’s orbit.